madrabbit90/sidewalk/README.md

 ("12345" by default).
 You can lock the session at any time by clicking the lock icon again.

+--why?--

+Why Sidewalk when so many fancier options exist?
+Because why not?

+I love to write interfaces.
+Originally inspired by a certain dockable handheld/hybrid game console from Japan, I wanted to give my family a simple media player with a more modern wow-factor, but without being overkill with features we'd never use.
+Hopefully, I've achieved a nice middle-ground.

 --add tiles--

 Find (or search for) the "Add Media" tile and launch it.
 Click "Add" and